 Tilden - Baldwin is a very small town located in the state of Illinois.
 With a population of 2,403 people and just one neighborhood, Tilden - Baldwin is the 535th largest community in Illinois.

-Tilden - Baldwin is a blue-collar town, with 49.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Tilden - Baldwin is generally considered to be a blue-collar town.
+49.52% of the Tilden - Baldwin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tilden - Baldwin is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Tilden - Baldwin who work in sales jobs (10.96%), food service (8.92%), and healthcare (7.09%).

-Telecommuters are a relatively large percentage of the workforce: 9.29% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Tilden - Baldwin doesn't have a public transportation system that people use for their commute.
+Tilden - Baldwin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Tilden - Baldwin in 2022 was $32,622, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $130,488 for a family of four.
 However, Tilden - Baldwin contains both very wealthy and poor people as well.